yoshihikosuzuki/kmer-profile/README.md

 ## How to use

+You are supposed to have FastK's outputs with the `-p` option (i.e. you need to have a `.prof` file) for your dataset.

 ### Visualize k-mer count histogram and count profile

 Run the following command and then open `http://localhost:8050` in a browser (port number can be changed with the option `-p`).